rssenar/csvparse/README.md

 csvparse
 =====
 A simple package for parsing csv files into structs.
-The API and techniques inspired from https://github.com/gocarina/gocsv but modified to fit my specific use case.
+The API and techniques inspired from https://github.com/gocarina/gocsv but modified to fit my specific use cases.

 ### Installation